lbmadesia/mailer/README.md

 # Route access module

-It is module for send mail with dynamic template controll, it's make you avoid to reated line code for notification.
+It is module for send mail with dynamic template controll, it's make you avoid to repeated line code for notification.